dolittle007/dolittle007.github.io/about/index.md

 # About Me

-#### I'm a statistical programmer and data science consultant for non-governmental organizations, small start-ups, academic researchers, and research labs in general.
+#### I'm a PhD student major in bioinformatics and genomics in the University of Hong Kong.

 <a class="graybutton" href="/about/TYW_CV.pdf">resume</a>